-Camden is the 4th most expensive place to rent in the country and we regularly hear of demands for increases of 10-20% and in one case 45%.
-The attitude of many landlords/agents is pay the rent increase we are demanding or leave.
+Camden is the 4th most expensive place to rent in the country and we regularly hear of large increases being asked for and the attitude of many landlords/agents is pay the rent increase or move out.
 This creates a constant sense of fear and anxiety amongst tenants.
+We also recently heard of 2 shocking cases where tenants were paying 70% and 90% of their income on rent.

 More tenants than properties available